 The applications of biotechnology using marine organisms is an emerging field.
 This curriculum exposes students to laboratory procedure, field sampling techniques, and the growing and culturing of marine organisms.
 The culturing of marine organisms can lead to discovery of potential new pharmaceutical drugs, bioproducts, adhesives, fuel, cosmetics and natural products.
 Through this discovery process new products will be derived from these organisms creating an entirely new sector within the biotechnology industry.

-Coursework includes; basic lab techniques, genetics, recombinant DNA technology, cell culture, algae culture, invertebrate culture, fish genetics and breeding, marine biotechnology, and lab experience or aquaculture project.
+Marine biotechnology students gain hands-on learning experience through lecture and laboratory coursework that includes; basic lab techniques, genetics, recombinant DNA technology, cell culture, algae culture, invertebrate culture, fish genetics and breeding, marine biotechnology, and lab experience or aquaculture project.

 Graduates of this program will qualify for entry level technician jobs in research and development, governmental agencies, or biomanufacturing industries.